 Cambridge Analytica dismantled for good?
-Nope: it's just changing its name to Emerdata
+Nope: It just changed its name to Emerdata

 Shock shutdown – THE TRUTH